AI Council Roster

 Shanda Hunt

-Hillary Noll Kalay
+Hillary Noll Kalay, Ex-Officio

-Hillary Noll Kalay (Subcommittee Co-chair) is Senior Principal Counsel at the University of California’s Office of General Counsel in Oakland, California, advising UC campuses and medical centers on matters relating to clinical research, data rights, privacy, and procurement.
+Hillary Noll Kalay is Managing Counsel at the University of California’s Office of General Counsel in Oakland, California, advising UC campuses and medical centers on matters relating to clinical research, data rights, privacy, and procurement.
 Hillary is recognized within the UC system and nationally as an expert in privacy concerns in international and domestic clinical research, and complex data collaborations and artificial intelligence.
 Hillary supports UC’s institutional review boards, health care and research compliance, clinical research contracting, research policy, and privacy offices throughout the UC system, advising campuses and medical centers on FDA and OHRP regulations, HIPAA and GDPR, and standards for protecting rights to patient and research data.
 Prior to joining UC’s Office of General Counsel, Hillary developed and advised on UC policies relating to clinical trials and human subject research protection.
 Hillary previously practiced intellectual property litigation at national law firms in San Francisco.
 Hillary also holds a Master of Public Policy and a CIPP/US certification.

 Mike Kennedy